A unique forum for representatives from universities and industry to find better ways to partner

 View Bio

-Susan Martinis is vice chancellor for research and innovation at the University of Illinois at Urbana-Champaign, where she provides leadership for the campus-wide interdisciplinary research institutes, promotes new research initiatives, and oversees the administrative and business processes that ensure the safe, ethical, and productive conduct of research at Illinois.Martinis, the Stephen G. Sligar Professor of Molecular and Cellular Biology, studies the mechanisms, evolution, and biomedical applications of protein synthesis and RNA-protein interactions.
-She is a successful researcher, engaged in entrepreneurial and corporate partnerships, a committed educator, and an experienced administrator.
+Susan Martinis is vice chancellor for research and innovation at the University of Illinois, Urbana-Champaign (UIUC), where she provides leadership for the campus-wide interdisciplinary research institutes, promotes new research initiatives, and oversees the administrative and business processes that ensure the safe, ethical, and productive conduct of research at UIUC.
+Susan is a successful researcher, engaged in entrepreneurial and corporate partnerships, a committed educator, and an experienced administrator.
+Her research focuses on the mechanisms, evolution, and biomedical applications of protein synthesis and RNA-protein interactions.

-She earned her bachelor’s degree from Washington State University and doctorate at the University of Illinois.
-She trained at the Massachusetts Institute of Technology as an American Cancer Society Postdoctoral Fellow.
+Susan earned her bachelor’s degree from Washington State University and her doctorate at UIUC.
+She trained at the Massachusetts Institute of Technology (MIT) as an American Cancer Society postdoctoral fellow.
 She worked at a start-up biotechnology company, Cubist Pharmaceuticals (later acquired by Merck), and was awarded the company’s first U.S. patent and National Institutes of Health SBIR grant, before moving to the University of Houston.
-There, she received the University of Houston’s highest teaching honor, the Enron Teaching Excellence Award, as well as the Teaching Excellence Award from the College of Natural Sciences and Mathematics.
+There, Susan received the University of Houston’s highest teaching honor, the Enron Teaching Excellence Award, as well as the Teaching Excellence Award from the College of Natural Sciences and Mathematics.
 She was also recognized by the Houston Alumni Organization with the Outstanding Faculty Award.

 She serves as president of the Association of Medical and Graduate Departments of Biochemistry (AMGDB) across North and Central America.
-She has served as an inaugural member of the National Institutes of Health Molecular Genetics A study section and participated in review panels for the National Science Foundation.
+She has served as an inaugural member of the National Institutes of Health Molecular Genetics Study Section and participated in review panels for the National Science Foundation.

 Lam Research